Custom dashboard development

 Scope an operations dashboard

-If the work is spread across too many places, we can scope a dashboard around the decisions you actually make.
+If the work is spread across too many places, we'll scope the dashboard around the process state and decisions you actually need every week.

 Scope an operations dashboard